derekphilipau/musefully/README.md

 All data was collected via the [Brooklyn Museum Open API](https://www.brooklynmuseum.org/opencollection/api/docs).

-### Archives Data

-The Archives data was collected using the OAI-PMH harvesting API of Brooklyn Museum's [ArchivesSpace](https://archivesspace.org/) service.

-The Dublin Core metadata is limited.
-It would be better to use ArchivesSpace's native API to index all the metadata fields like Language, Type, Names, etc.

 ### Additional Metadata

 It's often necessary to augment backend collection data with additional metadata.
 For example, theme tags like "Climate Justice" might be associated with artworks in a CMS rather the backend collections management system.
 The "sortPriority" field allows one to prominently display specific documents by adjusting the ordering in default searches.
 This additional metadata is stored in `data/BrooklynMuseum/additionalMetadata.jsonl`, but could just as easily be exported from a CMS.